Get Answers to These FAQs We Hear the Most

 Should I Sign a Letter of Protection to Get Medical Treatment After an Auto Accident?

-Many doctors and physical therapists across South Carolina will treat you at no cost on the front end in return for a letter of protection from an attorney that states your balance will be paid out of the settlement proceeds when the legal case concludes.
+Many doctors and physical therapists across South Carolina will treat you at no cost on the front end in return for a letter of protection from an injury attorney that states your balance will be paid out of the settlement proceeds when the legal case concludes.

 For example, you may need 6 weeks of physical therapy at a cost of $1,800.00.
-If the wreck knocked you out of work or you are without health insurance, you may be unable to afford the out-of-pocket costs physical therapy poses.
+If the car wreck knocked you out of work or you are without health insurance, you may be unable to afford the out-of-pocket costs physical therapy poses.
 However, the therapist may be willing to treat you so long as you sign a letter (i.e contract) agreeing to pay him out of your settlement funds.